rsrini7/dspy-rag-bm25-rerank-llm/README.md

-# DSPy RAG Hybrid Pipeline with BM25, Embedding, Rerank and LLM
+# DSPy RAG Hybrid Pipeline and inference pipeline using LitServe with BM25, Embedding, Rerank and LLM
 ---
 ## Project Overview